Carnot: Energy-Based Verification for LLM Output

 Setup: Encode arithmetic operations as Quadratic Unconstrained Binary Optimization (QUBO) problems on Ising spins.
 Experiment 42b uses pure QUBO; Experiment 42c adds deterministic carry chain propagation.

-- Experiment 42b: 8/12 correct (carry chains fail in pure QUBO)
+Results: - Experiment 42b: 8/12 correct (carry chains fail in pure QUBO) - Experiment 42c: 16/16 perfect with deterministic carry propagation

 Finding: Arithmetic constraints are exactly verifiable via Ising.
 The key insight: use the Ising model for what it's good at (constraint satisfaction) and deterministic computation for what it's good at (carry chains).
 Hybrid approaches beat pure optimization.